aloatias/EmployeeReport.App/README.md

   .
 Npm packages installed
   .
 Node.js runtime

-Write on the command line "ng test" to launch angular's jasmine test suite and see the results.
+Write on the command line "ng test" to launch angular's Karma test suite and see the results.